Network evolution with mesoscopic delay: Results

 \begin{defn}[Stable age distribution, {\cites{jagers-ctbp-book,jagers-nerman-1,jagers-nerman-2,nerman1981convergence}}] Let $\BP_f(\cdot)$ be a continuous-time branching process as above and let $\gl^*$ be the associated Malthusian rate of growth as in~\eqref{eqn:malthus-def}.
 Let $T_{\gl^*}$ be an $\exp(\gl^*)$ random variable, independent of $\BP_f$ and write $\fpm_{\BP_f}$ for the distribution of $\BP_f(T_{\gl^*})$, viewed as a random finite rooted tree on $\bbT$, where we retain only genealogical information between individuals in $\BP_f(T_{\gl^*})$.
-This is called the stable age distribution of the continuous-time branching process $\BP_f(\cdot)$. \end{defn} As shown in~\cite{aldous-fringe}, $\fpm_{\BP_f}$ is an example of an \emph{extremal} fringe distribution as in Definition~\ref{fringedef} and the discussion following it.
+This is called the stable age distribution of the continuous-time branching process $\BP_f(\cdot)$. \end{defn} For later use in the proof, $\fpm_{\BP_f}$ has several special properties including arising as the unique probability distribution on the space $\bT$ satisfying a specific recursive construction (see Prop. \ref{prop:prop-of-fp} below and \cite{rudas2007random}), and as shown {\cg in~\cite[Sections 2.4 and 4.5]{aldous-fringe}}, is an example of an \emph{extremal} fringe distribution as in Definition~\ref{fringedef} and the discussion following it.